This natural lice treatment is effective and also happens to be the cheapest way to treat lice as well.

 What started out as a good Monday morning, turned out to be lousy…literally.

-Breakfast dishes cleared away, lunches made, bag packed, uniform on, teeth cleaned… we were walking out the door with time to spare when the little fella said, ‘my head is itchy, mum.’
+Breakfast dishes cleared away, lunches made, bag packed, uniform on, teeth cleaned… we were walking out the door with time to spare when the my son said, ‘my head is itchy, mum.’

 There they were, little bloodsuckers fleeing from the light of day (or so it seemed) as I parted his hair to have a look.
-And much to the little fella’s delight, a day off school to watch DVDs while mama-monkey meticulously picked through his hair.
+And much to my son’s delight, a day off school while mama-monkey meticulously picked through his hair was in order.

 I now fully appreciate the origin of the phrase ‘nit-picking’.
-At the end of the day, nothin’ gets those eggs out like mum’s fingernails of death.
+At the end of the day, nothing gets those eggs out like mamma’s fingernails of death.

 According to the Better Health website, head lice are very common and (fun fact) have been around so long, they predate human evolution.
-They are not fussy and don’t discriminate between heads, despite the old wives tale, it doesn’t matter how clean or dirty your hair is, if you rub heads with a lousy friend, you’ll probably become lousy yourself.
+They are not fussy and don’t discriminate between heads.
+Despite old wives tale, it doesn’t matter how clean or dirty your hair is, if you rub heads with a lousy friend, you’ll probably become lousy yourself.

 So once infested, how do you get rid of head lice?

-I put the question to Frugal and Thriving readers on Facebook and the response was almost unanimous: avoid the expensive chemical treatments, the best way to treat head lice is the comb and conditioner method.
+I asked the experts on Facebook – aka mums – and the response was almost unanimous: avoid the expensive chemical treatments, the best way to treat head lice is the comb and conditioner method.

 I have tried everything ever Sunday (at least) over approx. a 3 year period.
 Nothing is magical…I just consistently comb with conditioner now.”
 Anneka

-And the experts are backing up what mums know best.
-Numerous official websites including NSW Department of Health website and the Better Health Channel argue that the comb and conditioner method is best for treating head lice.
+And the official experts back up what mums know best.
+Numerous official websites including the NSW Department of Health website and the Victorian Better Health Channel argue that the comb and conditioner method is best for treating head lice.

 [The comb and conditioner] method is the preferred way to detect and treat head lice because it is effective, does not contribute to insecticide resistance in head lice and also presents a low risk of skin irritation.” [source]